-- Meet with an admission officer. - Verify admission requirements (tests and high school preparation). - Discuss your chances for success in certain programs. - Find out how to apply. - Obtain a school calendar and a catalog. - Determine college costs. - Ask about financial aid opportunities, as well as deadlines, forms required, etc. - Meet with faculty in the department of your intended major. - Ask questions about academic requirements/offerings. - Attend a class to get an idea of typical size, teaching style, academic atmosphere. - Ask about the placement record for graduates in the field you might study. - Identify career planning services for undergraduates. - Tour the campus (be sure to check out the dorms, dining hall, library, etc.) - Talk to students about the general academic environment and the amount and kind of study necessary for success. - Find out what student activities (clubs, organizations, intramurals, etc.) are available and about campus life in terms of dating and social activities. - Investigate transportation options. - You have 5 absences a semester.
-College visits are included in this number.
+- · Meet with an admission officer. - Verify admission requirements (tests and high school preparation). - Discuss your chances for success in certain programs. - Find out how to apply. - Obtain a school calendar and a catalog. - Determine college costs. - Ask about financial aid opportunities, as well as deadlines, forms required, etc. - Meet with faculty in the department of your intended major. - Ask questions about academic requirements/offerings. - Attend a class to get an idea of typical size, teaching style, academic atmosphere. - Ask about the placement record for graduates in the field you might study. - Identify career planning services for undergraduates. - Tour the campus (be sure to check out the dorms, dining hall, library, etc.) - Talk to students about the general academic environment and the amount and kind of study necessary for success. - Find out what student activities (clubs, organizations, intramurals, etc.) are available and about campus life in terms of dating and social activities. - Investigate transportation options. - You have 5 absences (3 to be eligible for finals exemption) a semester.
+College visits are included in these numbers.